annebeaubien/annebeaubien.github.io/Content/recipes/green_curry_paste.md

 image: Images/green_curry_paste.jpg
 date: 2012-04-22 01-14
 tags: Dairy Free, Vegan, Vegetarian, Gluten Free
 description: This paste is the basis for making a mild green curry.
 It is super easy to whip up in a blender and tastes much better than store bought.
-It will last 2 weeks if refrigerated.
+It will last 4-5 days if refrigerated or you can freeze and use at a later date.
 See my Thai Green Curry recipe for how to use this paste.
 ---
 I bought a jar of green curry paste from the store and after looking at the ingredients realized that it was not vegetarian.
 I decided to look online to try to find a vegetarian green curry paste recipe but every thing I found had fish oil and shrimp paste in it.
 So here is my vegetarian version of green curry paste.